JDStephens31/mineverse/README.md

 - [ ] Java Minecraft mod to connect to the chain via API
 - [ ] Ability to send items to the chain on a mc server then pull them down on a different server
 - [ ] Ability to buy chunks and have ownership on the chain
-- [ ] Ability to IPO your minecraft business and buy/sell stocks

 # How to launch chain
 ```bash